 Finally: Get a good night’s sleep before you set out!
 If you’re in town with your buddies, a night of partying will come back to bite you once you’re out on the water.

-The day of your trip has finally arrived – hooray!
-As the excitement builds up, you’ll still have a couple of things to take care of.
+The day of your trip has finally arrived!
+Charter fishing for the first time is always exciting, but you’ll still have a couple of things to take care of.
 First, make sure you’ve packed everything.
 The foolproof way to go about this is having a checklist.

 The second thing you should do is leave early.
 We can’t stress enough how important this is!
 Even if the news report says there are no traffic jams, give yourself plenty of travel time.